 What about HIIT?

 This may include sprinting or cycling at full speed for a short time - a minute or less in some cases - followed by a longer but much lower-intensity period of activity to let you get your breath back.
-Hill walking is an example of an unstructured type of interval training - your heart and lungs will work hard when you walk uphill, then your heart rate will slowly return to normal while going downhill.
+Hill walking is another example of interval training - your heart and lungs will work hard when you walk uphill, then your heart rate will slowly return to normal while going downhill.

 The principle behind HIIT is that it takes a fraction of the time to achieve heart and lung fitness compared with more traditional forms of moderate-intensity exercise, with followers claiming a few short HIIT sessions reap similar or even better fitness rewards than doing the recommended 150 minutes of brisk walking, swimming or cycling each week.
-This makes it ideal for people who don't have much time - or much inclination - to work out for longer periods at a time.
+This makes it ideal for people who don't have much time, or who simply don't want to work out for longer periods at a time.